 Twitch Chat Rules — What You Need To Know

-Looking for some good Twitch chat rules or wondering how best to view Twitch chat?
-We’ve compiled a list of everything you need to know.
+Are you looking for some good Twitch chat rules or wondering how best to view Twitch chat?
+We’ve compiled a guide for everything you need to know.

 Twitch Chat Rules